jan-komrska/minuteflow/README.md

 for implementation of the embedded workflow in micro-services:
 1. the workflow is executed on top of the application entities
 2. the workflow is composed of the application services
-3. the workflow can use calculated states,
+3. the workflow can use calculated states
    (the calculated state is a special state, which is applied based on some condition)

 *MinuteFlow* is using: